-As Australia attempts to get a handle on the bushfires raging across the nation, experts fear much of the koala population may already have been wiped out by the raging flames.
-Over 1,000 koalas are estimated to have lost their lives in the wildfires, stoking fears that not enough is being done to protect the national icon is getting closer to extinction.
+As Australia attempts to get a handle on the bushfires raging across the nation, experts fear many koalas may already have been killed.
+Over 1,000 koalas are estimated to have lost their lives in the wildfires, stoking fears that not enough is being done to protect the national icon.
 The overwhelming number of koala deaths caused by prolonged drought, deforestation, and the recent bushfires have led animal campaigners to suspect that the species is now "functionally extinct".
 However, some researchers do not agree with that claim.

 A horrific environmental disaster in Australia hasn't gotten nearly the attention it deserves.
 Our climate is in crisis.
 And koalas are but one of countless species threatened with extinction...https://t.co/IMI2HWBizw— Dan Rather (@DanRather) November 24, 2019